jasonhargrove/blog/about.md

 > How long has Shoots been shooting?

 Shoots has been shooting since September 2015.
-Our Photographer Jason Hargrove has been actively shooting since 2006 and since 2011 has been focused in fashion
+Our Photographer Jason Hargrove has been actively shooting since 2006 and since 2011 has been focused in fashion.

 <br>